spartanmayo/recursionschemes-1/recursionTalk.md

 So, thanks to the map property we know how to lift one floor of recursion our base cases.
 Our goals now are to define the full recursive expresion and lift out evalToInt to the infinite floor of recursion.

+Before digging into recursion, lets set some terminoloy.
+Given a functor `F`, any function with signature `F[A] => A` is called an F-algebra over `A`.
+A natural question can arise from this: **why on earth is this called algebra?**.
+The answer is, in some sense, easy.
+In mathematics, very roughtly speaking, an algebra is a set `A` and a set of operations acting on it.
+The only requirement over this operations is that it should be closed in `A`, i.e, if we apply a finite number of operations, the result is an element of `A`.
+For example, the integers forms an algebra (even more, it is a ring ;)) with the operations of product and addition.
+Now, the concept of F-algebra is a generalization of this idea, because the functor is defining the set of operations (`Add`, `Mult` for our `RingF`) and the function `F[A] => A` is defining the laws of solving the operations.
+For the case of integers, this is encoded in the function `evalToInt`.
+So, we can conclude that there is the same information in the `evalToInt`function and in the algebra of integer numbers.

+After this terminology explanation, lets go back to recursion.
-The argument to do this steps can be formaly made in terms of initial objects of certain cathegory, but let me try to express the idea before geting in details.If we want to find the full recursive type thats mean that we dont case abaout the depth of the expresion of our ring, so we can think about it as a type `H` related to `RingF[A]` and with an infinity depth.
-Its obious that an object with this two properties must to verified that `RingF[H] = H`, read as, if we are in the infinite recursive step, we dont get nothing if we repeat the aplication of `RingF`.
+The argument to do this can be formaly made in terms of initial objects of certain cathegory, but let me try to focus on the main ideas rather than the tecnical details.

+If we want to find the full recursive type thats mean that we dont care about the depth of the expresion of our ring, so we can think about it as a type `H` related to `RingF[A]` and with an infinite depth.
+Its obious that an object with this two properties must  verify that `RingF[H] = H`, read as, if we are in the infinite recursive step, we dont get nothing if we repeat the aplication of `RingF`.
 We have to take care with this equaliaty, is better to understand that as _All the information inside `RingF[H]` is insede `H` and the converse is also true_.
 The equality understood as this property is called an isomorphism between the types `H` and `RingF[H]`.
 This is why we prefer to call `H` as `Fix[RingF]` because it is a _fixpoint_ of the equation `RingF[H] = H`.
 So the final signature is `Fix[RingF] = RingF[Fix[RingF]]`.
 Avoiding the formal and tecnical proofs, we can just implement the previous definition.
-Even more, this argument works for every Functor `F[A]`, so we can simply write an abstractions like:
+Even more, this argument works for every Functor `F[A]`, so we can simply write an abstraction like:

 ```scala
 case class Fix[F[_]](value: F[Fix[F]] )